sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_5.rst

 they probably have better diets.
-As such, in this silly example they would not get lung cancer and our experiment will fail, because it violates the structure of the “natural” world (the technical name for thit is an “artefactual” result).
+As such, in this silly example they would not get lung cancer and our experiment will fail, because it violates the structure of the “natural” world (the technical name for this is an “artefactual” result).

 One distinction worth making between two types of non-experimental research is the difference between **quasi-experimental research** and